25-MDDN242/time-based-media-hayley-c/README.md

 #### Orbiting Flower
 To create the effect of the flower moving in a circle I referenced Move in a Circle by kchung [Move in a Circle example sketch](https://editor.p5js.org/kchung/sketches/SJkdHhWUQ)

+Because of the difficulty of rotating a sunflower, I decided to change my idea slightly.
+Rather than a sunflower, I chose to create a water lily in a pond.
+The water lily petals blooms to show the seconds, and the lilypad shows the minutes.
+I am also currently working on a koi fish to swim around the pond to show the seconds.
+I haven't yet decided how I want to display the hours or what the alarm function will look like.

+Although the water lily pond idea has a lot of potential, I was still quite attached to the idea of a heliotropic sunflower.
+Rather than a front on perspective of a spinning sunflower, I want to try using a top down perspective and rotate the sunflower in a circle which would be easier to create.
+I think using a shadow behind the flower and an orbit sun will help sell the idea.

 ### Part 2: Clock Alarm

 ### Part 5: Final Clock